 Even when those products are must-haves and not nice-to-haves, the economic environment makes these necessary purchases feel like higher-stakes decisions.

 Consumers are less likely to buy items sight unseen and more likely to do extensive research before making a significant purchase.
 However, that doesn't mean that consumers are more likely to head into stores to see products and have their questions answered.
 The COVID-19 pandemic changed consumer shopping habits forever, and most retailers are closing stores, not opening them, due to high costs and staffing shortages.

 So… what's a brand to do in this tricky environment?
 Here are four practical and easy tips to consider right now.

-Leverage and amplify the impact (and sales!) of your top sales people and product experts.
-Do you ever wish you could clone some of your top sales people and product experts?
-While this is not yet a possibility outside of science fiction movies, there is a lot you can do to expand their reach and drive sales.
-Start by having them serve as product experts in your dark store, via live video, instead of limiting their scope to a particular retail location.
-That way they can drive sales across geographies and time zones instead of being limited to serving customers in one specific store.
-(Some companies are even letting these product experts work and broadcast from the comfort of their own homes.
+Do you wish to clone some of your top salespeople and product experts?
+While this is not yet a possibility outside of science fiction movies, there is a lot you can do to expand your reach and drive sales.
+Start by having them serve as product experts in your dark store via live video instead of limiting their scope to a particular retail location.
+That way, they can drive sales across geographies and time zones instead of being limited to serving customers in one store.
+(Some companies are even letting these product experts work and broadcast from their homes.
 That's one way to retain top talent!)

-In short, you can use live commerce to recession-proof (and future-proof) your business by turning your stores into studios, turning your staff into stars.
-And investing in live video doesn't mean investing in studios and fancy production companies.
-All you need is a smartphone, an app and a headset and you're good to go.
+In short, you can use live commerce to recession-proof (and future-proof) your business by turning your stores into studios turning your staff into stars.
+Investing in the live video doesn't mean investing in studios and fancy production companies.
+All you need is a smartphone, an app, and a headset, and you're good to go.